-PSNI data breach: Half of police officers push for damages
+PSNI data breach: Details posted on wall near Sinn Féin Belfast office

 What information was released?

-Details released include the surname and first initial of every employee, their rank or grade, where they are based and the unit they work in, which includes sensitive areas such as surveillance and intelligence.
+Details released in the breach included the surname and first initial of every employee, their rank or grade, where they are based and the unit they work in, which includes sensitive areas such as surveillance and intelligence.

 The PSNI's chief constable has apologised for what he described as an "industrial-scale breach" of personal data.